PulseWaves/Specification/specification.rst

     :widths: 70, 10, 10

     "File Signature (“PulseWavesWaves”)", "char[16]", "16 bytes"
-    "Reserved", "unsigned char[56]", "56 bytes"
+    "Reserved", "unsigned char[44]", "44 bytes"

 File Signature:
-  The file signature must contain the zero-terminated string “PulseWavesWaves" that can be checked by user software as a quick look validate the file type.
+  The file signature must contain the zero-terminated string of 16 characters “PulseWavesWaves" that can be checked by user software as a quick look validate the file type.

 Reserved:
   Must be zero.